arikan/valtz/README.md

 - **Validators** commit future validation to blockchains by depositing validation tokens and submitting their current proof of validation.
 This process mints future validation tokens to receive rewards.
 Upon completing their validation and depositing their future validation tokens, validators claim boost rewards, which are on top of normal staking rewards, incentivizing their participation.

 Similar to traditional commodity futures, Valtz validation futures are tradeable, enhancing security and growth of subnets while assessing the price of validation.
+Validators who join the pool early and later change their positions can sell their futures tokens to other validators who want to earn extra rewards from validation.

 ## Mechanism